techidaily/site-games-able/source/_posts/fleeting-online-realms-a-reason-for-concern.md

  Gamers have broadly accepted this as the consequence of massive online multiplayer gaming.
 With many online games—especially Battle Royale types like PUBG and Fortnite—reaching their ten-year anniversaries soon, we may see some high-profile shutdowns and resulting outcry.

- A smaller group of players is[concerned about game preservation](https://www.makeuseof.com/what-is-video-game-preservation/) .
+ A smaller group of players is [concerned about game preservation](https://www.makeuseof.com/what-is-video-game-preservation/) .
 Once servers are gone, they often remove access to beloved games; not even emulation can save the day, unless enterprising developers can find a way of using alternative servers.

 <ins class="adsbygoogle"